Email FacebookTwitterMenu burgerClose thin

 A couple review whether a self-directed Roth IRA is the right choice for them.

-There are two specific rules when investing in a self-directed Roth IRA.
+There are two specific rules for self-directed Roth IRAs.
 These rules are designed to prevent investors from abusing self-directed accounts and their tax advantages.

 What Are Disqualified Persons and Prohibited Transactions?